Geraldine is a lifestyle and wellness writer. She writes about substance abuse, mental health, and how to live a healthy lifestyle.

 - Moderation Management: MM is a program designed to target problem drinking early on and invites individuals who see alcohol becoming an issue in their lives to join.
 The program proposes to change risky drinking habits by promoting a healthy lifestyle and not necessarily through complete abstinence.

-Things to Consider When Looking for Support Groups
+Things to Consider When Looking for One

 Without a doubt, support groups are critical in someone’s path to recovery from substance abuse.
 However, they differ from formal treatment programs that use evidence-based therapies to treat addiction.
 Also, there are some considerations some people forget to mention, and most people don’t realize until they step into a meeting, such as: